dachcom-digital/pimcore-members/docs/200_Restrictions.md

 Once activated, you'll see a restriction tab in every document.

 ### Document Inheritance
-If your enable the inheritance checkbox, all subdocuments will inherit the restriction.
+If your enable the inheritance checkbox, all child objects will inherit the restriction.

 > If you're adding a new child element to a inheritable document, it will automatically adopt the restriction.